-- To stay in position until cued to move forward. - To move towards the handler until cued to drop. - To drop in a designated area with both elbows down and behind the appropriate drop line until cued to sit. - To sit in the designated area with front feet behind the drop line closest to the handler until cued to move forward. - To move towards the handler until cued to stand. - To stand in the designated area with front feet behind the drop line closest to the handler until cued to move forward - To move to the front position when cued and sit close enough that the handler, without moving his/her feet forward, may touch the dog on the head.
+- To stay in position until cued to move forward. - To move towards the handler until cued to drop. - To drop in a designated area with both elbows down and behind the appropriate drop line until cued to sit. - To sit in the designated area with front feet behind the drop line closest to the handler until cued to move forward. - To move towards the handler until cued to stand. - To stand in the designated area with front feet behind the drop line closest to the handler until cued to move forward.
+The dog shall not sit before the stand, and must hold the stand for a noticeable pause. - To move to the front position when cued and sit close enough that the handler, without moving his/her feet forward, may touch the dog on the head.